“I have learned slowly, over the years, that more people than you think will talk to you about something that’s difficult”

 TMM: Good mental health for me means…

 Doing things on purpose.
 I think it means there’s a difference.
-I just sometimes find myself feeling out of control and behaving or doing things that I don’t endorse.
-I just like to do them because it’s somehow easier than making the effort to be and behave in a way that lines up with the way I want to be.
+Sometimes I find myself feeling out of control and behaving or doing things I don’t endorse.
+Because it’s somehow easier than making the effort to be and behave in a way that lines up with the way I want to be.

 TMM: Is that to do with being a rock star?